-As borders harden during pandemic, some countries look to hold onto their own food
+As borders harden during pandemic, some countries look to hold on to their own food

-For exporting countries, domestic reserves of grains and rice are generally good after years of relatively good harvests, according to the U.N.’s food and agriculture program.
+For exporting countries, domestic reserves of grains and rice are generally good after years of relatively good harvests, according to the United Nations’ food and agriculture program.

 But reductions in exports could hit countries in Africa, the Philippines, the Persian Gulf and other regions that import much of their food.